Επεξεργασία

 • During peak business hours, scale out to accommodate larger numbers of concurrent queries.

-Adding data warehouse units increasing the parallelism.
-If the work is evenly split between the Compute nodes, the additional parallelism improves query performance.
-If scaling out is not changing your performance, there are some reasons why this might happen.
+Adding DWUs increases the parallelism.
+If the work is evenly split between the compute nodes, the additional parallelism improves query performance.
+If scaling out doesn't change your performance, there are some reasons why this might happen.
 Your data might be skewed across the distributions, or queries might be introducing a large amount of data movement.
 To investigate query performance issues, see Performance troubleshooting.

-Pausing compute causes the storage layer to detach from the Compute nodes.
+Pausing compute causes the storage layer to detach from the compute nodes.
 The compute resources are released from your account.
-You are not charged for compute while compute is paused.
-Resuming compute reattaches storage to the Compute nodes, and resumes charges for Compute.
-When you pause a dedicated SQL pool (formerly SQL DW):
+You're not charged for compute while compute is paused.
+Resuming compute reattaches storage to the compute nodes, and resumes charges for compute.

-• Data warehouse unit costs are zero for the duration of the pause.
+• Data warehouse unit costs are zero during the pause.

-• Data storage is not affected and your data stays intact.
+• Data storage isn't affected and your data stays intact.

-• All running or queued operations are cancelled.
+• All running or queued operations are canceled.

 • DMV counters are reset.

-• The dedicated SQL pool (formerly SQL DW) acquires compute and memory resources for your data warehouse units setting.
+• The dedicated SQL pool acquires compute and memory resources for your DWUs setting.

 • Your data becomes available.

-• After the dedicated SQL pool (formerly SQL DW) is online, you need to restart your workload queries.
+• After the dedicated SQL pool is online, you need to restart your workload queries.

-If you always want your dedicated SQL pool (formerly SQL DW) accessible, consider scaling it down to the smallest size rather than pausing.
+If you always want your dedicated SQL pool accessible, consider scaling it down to the smallest size rather than pausing.

-For pause and resume steps, see the Azure portal, or PowerShell quickstarts.
+For pause and resume steps, see the quickstarts for the Azure portal or PowerShell.
 You can also use the pause REST API or the resume REST API.

 Drain transactions before pausing or scaling